There are two things you need to know about EHR mobility right off the bat.

 The dynamic mobility we’re explaining here is a great example of the extra step that modern mobility has taken in the last 5 years or so.

 However, there is a spectrum of EHR mobility.
 Whereas the example above represents a very modern, comprehensive mobile software, more minor features are still critical in the overall treatment environment.

 For example, another key tool is a mobile-enabled kiosk feature for check-in efficiency.

 These features most commonly run on a tablet and are used for checking in patients during intake, or checking patients in for individual appointments.
 It’s something that can refine and automate a provider’s admissions workflows.

 It’s also common for behavioral health professionals to go offsite at times.

 Whether that’s to deliver treatment or otherwise, they should be able to trust that wherever they go, they’ll be able to access a fully functional platform.

-To borrow a phrase we use internally here at Sigmund that wraps up these ideas of mobility – the best EHRs are “device agnostic.”
+The best EHRs are “device agnostic.”
 That means that no matter the preferred or required mobile device used to access the EHR, the system can run smoothly and completely on it.